reduxjs/reselect/README.md

   </Provider>,
   rootElement
 );
 ```

-The prop `maxTodos` has been added to the `App` component.
-We would like to access this prop in `visibleTodosSelector` so we change `selectors/todoSelectors.js` to the following:
+We have introduced a prop named `maxTodos` which is being passed into the `App` component.
+We would like to access `maxTodos` in `visibleTodosSelector` so we can make sure to not return more Todos it specifies.
+To achieve this we can make the following changes to `selectors/todoSelectors.js`:

 #### `selectors/todoSelectors.js`